codelulu/pyHFS/README.md

     $ python -m hfs.hfs2 [ port ]

-  or in the python-hfs's dir:
+  or in the pyHFS's dir:

     $ python src/hfs2.py